 Following the design competition and selection the winning team further developed the bridge plans which were shared with the public in September 2016.
 The feedback from this informed the preparation of the planning application which has now been consented, the planning application can be viewed at: www.bathnes.gov.uk/BathQuaysBridgePlans.

-Now that planning permission has been granted work is expected to begin this year with the bridge completed by Spring 2018.
+Now that planning permission has been granted work is expected to begin in 2018 with the bridge completed by 2019.

 Children's Design a Bridge Top Trumps Competition